OttawaCloudConsulting/crossplane-cdk8s/sso-permissions/README.md

 Modify these files as required to reflect the actual IAM policies needed in your environment.

 ## Executing the CDK8s

 ### Install dependencies

-Ensure all dependencies are installed by running the following command in the project root directory:
+To set up the project, first install the necessary dependencies:

 ```bash
 npm install